Naresh Mehta

-Naresh Mehta (15 February 1922 – 22 November 2000) was a Hindi writer.
-There are over 50 published works in his name, ranging from poetry to plays.
-He received several literary awards, most notably the Sahitya Akademi Award in Hindi in 1988 for his poetry collection Aranya and the Jnanpith Award in 1992.
+Naresh Mehta (15 February 1922 – 22 November 2000) was a Hindi writer, poet, and editor.
+He produced works in both prose and poetry, gaining widespread recognition primarily for his novels and poetic collections.
+He was awarded the Sahitya Akademi Award for his collection Aranya and received the prestigious Jnanpith Award in 1992 for his cumulative literary achievements between 1972 and 1991.